Lisa Daniely: Life and career

 Born in Reading, Berkshire, to an English solicitor father and a French mother, she was educated in Paris and studied at the Sarah Bernhardt Theatre.

 She made her film debut at the age of 21, in the title role of Lilli Marlene (1950), whilst in Hindle Wakes (1952) she played the part of mill worker Jenny Hawthorn.
 In Tiger by the Tail (1955) she played opposite Larry Parks, and later appeared in the horror film Curse of Simba (1965), but appeared more regularly on television.
 In the ITC series The Invisible Man (1958 TV series), loosely based on H. G. Wells' novel, she played Diane Brady.

 Her other appearances in various TV programmes include The Saint, Danger Man, Doctor Who, Strange Report, The Protectors, The First Churchills (as Queen Mary II), Van der Valk and The Adventures of Sherlock Holmes.

+In 1972, Daniely appeared in Patricia Welles's comedy "The Lottery" at the Hampstead Theatre, directed by Ronald Hayman.

-She portrayed Queen Elizabeth II in the TV film Princess In Love (1996).
+She portrayed Queen Elizabeth II in the TV film Princess in Love (1996).
 In 2007, she provided background commentary to several episodes of The Invisible Man (1958 TV series) released by Network DVD.